MikolajKolek/random-chess/OVERVIEW.md

 ## External

+This package contains utilities for communicating with external services.
+Currently, we only support Lichess, but thanks to a modular approach, adding more services would be straightforward.

+There are two important parts that every connected external service has to implement:
+- `ExternalAuthentication` is an interface that provides the ability to log into an external service using an OAuth flow.
+These objects are created for the time of linking an account only.
+- `ExternalConnection` is an interface used for synchronizing games from external services to our database.
+Objects implementing this interface keep existing as long as an associated user is logged in.
+This allows the object to, for example, refrain from making too many requests in a short amount of time to avoid hitting a rate limit.

+To add support for a new service, you need to:
+- Add a new entry to the `game_services` table in the database
+- Add a matching entry to `Service`, `Serialization.Service.toDbId` and `Service.Companion.fromDbId`
+- Create new classes implementing the two aforementioned interfaces, and then adjust `ExternalAuthentication.fromService` and `ExternalConnection.fromServiceAccount` accordingly
+- Add a logo to `ServiceExt` and formatting to `Service?.format()` in the `Formatters.kt` file

 ## Server

 This package contains the `Server` class, which is responsible for all the communication with the database and responding to client requests. `Server` implements `ClientApi` for communication with the client, but also `Database`, which is used internally in the server for database access.
 This allows for simple testing of server components, as mock Database instances can easily be created.